 *The mirror used for this project came off of an antique dresser, and some of the paint had already chipped from the back of the mirror.
 Score!
 Remember, every mirror is different, but this process should work on most.

 Removing The Paint From The Mirror

 Firstly, start by removing the paint from the backside of the antique mirror.
 This can easily be done with a product called Citri-Strip.
 It has a pleasant orange smell and is safe for indoor use.
 But don’t forget those gloves because it’s super messy and it is a chemical.

 Apply the Citri-Stripe orange gel liberally to the backside of the antique mirror with a chip brush or an old brush you don’t mind throwing away.
 It’s a pretty messy process antiquing a mirror.
 Then you wait!
-I waited 30 minutes as the instructions said but it took 2 full hours before I was able to scrape away the old paint from the mirror.
+I waited 30 minutes as the instructions said, but it took 2 full hours before I could scrape away the old paint from the mirror.

 Be sure to use a plastic scraper when removing the old paint because you don’t want to scratch the mirror.
 Carefully scrape back the melted paint (the best part) to reveal the reflective back of the antique mirror.
 Once removed, clean the mirror back with water and paper towels.
 Be careful not to remove or scratch the reflective back on the mirror.
 The next step is creating a DIY antique mirror patina.
 Way cool!